-- Submit a signed letter via mail, email or fax with the following information:
+Submit a signed letter via mail, e-mail, or fax, with the following information:

 What documentation is required for a name change?

-Copy of marriage certificate
+- Copy of marriage certificate

-Divorce decree reinstating maiden name
+- Copy of divorce decree reinstating maiden name

-Other documents affecting a name change
+- Other official documents affecting a name change

-What do I need to change ownership?
+What do I need to do provide to change ownership?

 The types of documents that can change ownership on a real property account include (but are not limited to): a deed, title, a court order or a death certificate.
 In some cases, there may be a need to file more than one type of document to complete the process.
-The documents must be recorded in the county where the minerals are located.
+The transfer documents must be recorded (filed) in the county where the minerals are located.

-If you have any questions about the preparation or filing of a document, you may want to consult with an attorney, real estate professional or title company.
+If you have any questions about the preparation or filing of a document, you may want to consult with an attorney, real estate professional, or title company.